Mauritius Mopping Up After Storm Belal Wreaks Havoc - UrduPoint

 Belal had already battered the French overseas territory of Reunion, leaving one person dead.
 The authorities there announced Tuesday that a red alert had been lifted.

-The operator of the international airport in Mauritius announced it would resume operations at 3:15 pm after closing on Monday as the cyclone approached, leaving a number of flights cancelled.
+The operator of the international airport in Mauritius announced that flights would resume on Tuesday afternoon after closing on Monday as the cyclone approached, leading to cancellations.

-"However, intending passengers are strongly advised to contact their respective airlines for further information on the status of their flights and not to proceed to the airport, unless receiving confirmation of the revised departure time," it said in a statement.
+National carrier Air Mauritius said services had resumed but appealed "to all its passengers not to show up at the airport until they have been informed of the timings of their rescheduled flights."

 Tourism is a key contributor to the country's economy, with visitors wooed by its spectacular white beaches and turquoise waters.